toddwschneider/nyc-subway-turnstile-data/README.md

 The repo does not currently support the MTA file formats for the time period 5/5/2010–10/11/2014

+## Dashboard

+[See here for a dashboard with up-to-date graphs](https://toddwschneider.com/dashboards/nyc-subway-turnstiles/).
+Data updates weekly on Saturday mornings.

 ## Initialize database

 `bundle exec rake db:setup`